danielrekoske/scraping/README.md

 ### 4. YahooFinance Library - Stock Price Data

 Snippet of use of yfinance library in python to gather data on stock prices to be used in a time series analysis of the S&P500.
+(Summer 2023)

 #### Notebook
 [yFinance Notebook](yfinancelibrary.ipynb)